The Atlantic Realists: Reviews

 In her review of the book published by Foreign Affairs, and comparing it with Jonathan Kirshner's An Unwritten Future, Emma Ashford described Specter's study of realism as "an impressive contribution" but found the lessons that he draws as "less convincing".
 While Ashford agreed with Specter that the classical realists of the 1950s sourced their ideas from earlier amoral or "less ethical" theories of international relations, she contested the idea that such borrowing would sabotage their arguments.
 The reviewer noted that many thinkers and philosophers "reach to past for inspiration and support" and that one shouldn't blame classical realists for seeking a "longer, more diverse lineage for their ideas".

 In his review, Adam Tooze compared Mearsheimer's study of offensive realism to that of Specter's detailed historical analysis.
 Mearsheimer traces back the roots of his theory to classic thinkers such as Thucydides and Machiavelli, whereas Specter draws a line back from the late 19th century's naval historians and geographers such as Friedrich Ratzel and Alfred Mahan, to influential German politicians and legal theorists such as Karl Haushofer and Carl Schmitt, and then to classic texts of American realism, revealing the "dark roots in the imperialist era" of realism.

-Antonio Cerella the book illuminating and essential, as it challenges the traditional narrative of realism's origins in international politics.
+Antonio Cerella defined the book illuminating and essential, as it challenges the traditional narrative of realism's origins in international politics.
 Specter's historical analysis exposes the roots of realism in imperial aspirations and power dynamics between Germany and the United States.
 Cerella praised Specter's meticulous research, which reveals the interconnectedness of geopolitical thought across the Atlantic.
 Cerella also acknowledged the book's broader implications for understanding power relations and hopes it will contribute to a less obscured future in international relations, particularly in the face of growing threats of war.

 Steven J. Brady judged the book as thought-provoking and wrote:Specter has written a truly excellent book that invites the reader to question their preconceived notions about a subject with which they probably felt familiar.
 Specter seeks to provide a genealogy of realism.
 In doing so, he posits that realism is a historical artifact, rather than a value-neutral, objective tool of analysis based on the ancient and immutable laws of international relations.
-Specter deftly demonstrates the ways in which realism developed through a two-way interchange between Germany and the United States, as well as how the American definition of “geopolitical” realism as being particularly German prevented Americans from confronting the similarities of their imperial history with that of their Atlantic interlocutor.In his review of the book, Joshua Derman highlighted Specter's approach to studying 20th century's American realism in international relations as a "German-American coproduction" instead of viewing it as a German import like other historians did, namely Nicolas Guilhot in his 2017 book After the Enlightenment: Political Realism and International Relations in the Mid-Twentieth Century.
+Specter deftly demonstrates the ways in which realism developed through a two-way interchange between Germany and the United States, as well as how the American definition of "geopolitical" realism as being particularly German prevented Americans from confronting the similarities of their imperial history with that of their Atlantic interlocutor.In his review of the book, Joshua Derman highlighted Specter's approach to studying 20th century's American realism in international relations as a "German-American coproduction" instead of viewing it as a German import like other historians did, namely Nicolas Guilhot in his 2017 book After the Enlightenment: Political Realism and International Relations in the Mid-Twentieth Century.